paynl/ruby-sdk/README.md

     $ gem install paynl

 ## Requirements
-This gem requires Ruby 1.9.2+.
+This gem requires Ruby 2.5+.
-We have tested this gem with Ruby 2.2.1.
+We have tested this gem with Ruby 2.5, 2.6 and 2.7.

 ## Usage